All posts by Michael Burge

 Don’t delete, adjust

 It’s my assertion that editing is like a multiple choice examination: the answer is somewhere on the page.
 It’s tempting but dangerous to start ad-hoc cutting.
-After you’ve read, and reread your own work, decide on some method of ruminating on it – take a long walk, do your exercise session, use your commuting time.
+After you’ve read, and reread your own work, decide on some method of ruminating on it.
+Take a long walk, do your exercise session, use your commuting time.
 As you turn your characters and plot over, ideas will come to you.
 You may find yourself writing more instead of cutting.
 If you do cut (and there is nothing wrong with cutting), always keep what you cut somewhere where you can retrieve it if needed.

 Size might matter

 Everyone will tell you what the word length of a short story is.
 A rule of thumb suggests that if your reader can complete your story in one sitting, it’s a short story.
-If you’re entering a competition, stick to their guidelines, but if you have more to say than 1000-1500 words allow, you can generally call your story “short” if its upper word length is anywhere between 7500 and 20,000 words.
+If you’re entering a competition, stick to their guidelines, but if you have more to say than 1000-1500 words allow, you can generally call your story short if its upper word length is anywhere between 7500 and 20,000 words.
 Longer than that and you’ve written a novella or a long story.
 Flash Fiction is generally anything under 1000 words.

 The dramatic arc still applies

 The good news about short story plotting is that you can land your reader right in the climax of your storyline!
-However, plotting a short story does not mean dispensing with a dramatic arc, rather it’s about framing parts of your plot with windows that focus the reader on certain sections: the rest of the plot should still be there, it’s just not seen from your windows.
+However, plotting a short story does not mean dispensing with a dramatic arc, rather, it’s about framing parts of your plot with windows that focus the reader on certain sections: the rest of the plot should still be there, it’s just not seen from your windows.
 Many short stories have gone on to become great novels, once the author expands on their existing storyline, but the short story version often remains the punchier experience of the writer’s inspiration.

 Rule benders

 I’ve already written about the five-act dramatic structure widely purported to be the benchmark for good writing, but in my short story editing process I’ve discovered the ways I’ve bent these rules for the sake of the short story medium.
 The antagonist of one story was born moments before its exposition ended, for example.
 The protagonist of another story did not ‘win’ the battle of the story’s climax, the antagonist conceded victory: turns out there’s a big difference.
-If, like me, you find a ‘rule’ missing, have fun working it back in.
-I added a three-line climax which made a problem story work in just five minutes, preceded by four years of rumination, of course, but who’s counting?
+If, like me, you find a

 Keep it simple